dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/CleaningDatabase.md

 {% include splice_snippets/onpremonlytopic.md %}
 Cleaning your database essentially wipes out any user-defined tables, indexes, and related items.

+<span class="important">This is a destructive process and should only be used by an administrator.</span> Following the steps in this topic destroys your database data.
+And if you have non-SpliceMachine data stored in HBase, you must exercise additional caution to not destroy that data.
+Please follow the steps for your platform carefully.
+{: .noteIcon}

 You need to follow different steps, depending on which version of Splice Machine you are using:

 * [Cleaning Your Splice Machine Database on a Cloudera-Managed